RunMat

 Which can run my existing .m files?

-RunMat and Octave run most .m files without modification.
+RunMat and Octave run many core-language .m files without modification.
 Python and Julia require full rewrites.
 There is no automatic translation that works reliably at scale.
 What matters in practice is whether your codebase leans on core language features (high compatibility) or specialized toolboxes (less coverage).

 RunMat targets high compatibility with MATLAB's core language, and many .m files already run unmodified.
 Coverage extends beyond basic syntax into areas where Octave falls short: full classdef OOP with properties, methods, events, handle classes, enumerations, and the ?Class metaclass operator.
 It also handles varargin and varargout expansion into slice targets, plus N-D end arithmetic.
 RunMat supports two compatibility modes: compat = "matlab" (default) preserves MATLAB command syntax like hold on and axis equal, while compat = "strict" requires explicit function-call form for cleaner tooling.
-The core language coverage is broad enough that most engineering scripts run without modification, though not every toolbox function is implemented yet.
+The core language coverage is broad enough for many engineering scripts, though not every toolbox function is implemented yet.
+Beyond running, the numbers are auditable: RunMat's Correctness & Trust page lists every numerical builtin with a runnable parity test, and many wrap the same references NumPy, SciPy, and MATLAB rely on (rustfft, nalgebra, BLAS/LAPACK), with every GPU path checked against its CPU reference.

 This spring-mass system uses vectorized math, linspace, and plot.
 Paste it or hit run: